 Originating from Northern California, Grant received a BA in anthropology from San Francisco State University, where he directed the award-winning HAIGHT LOVE.
-He is currently pursuing an MA in visual anthropology at SFSU and has served as an editor for two feature productions: DIRT MCCOMBER: THE LAST OF THE MOHICANS and WE WHO REMAIN.
+He is currently pursuing an MA in visual anthropology at SFSU and has served as an editor for two feature productions: DIRT MCCOMBER and WE WHO REMAIN.
 He also directed WANPELA TAIM, a film that explores the post-colonial subjectivities between the Maring people of Papua New Guinea and an American visual anthropologist.
-Grant has a strong interest in telling nuanced human stories that provide opportunities for viewers to critically reflect upon and expand their perceptions of cross-cultural phenomena.
+Grant has a strong interest in telling human stories that provide opportunities for viewers to reflect upon and expand their perceptions of cross-cultural phenomena.

 RACHEL BOYOUNG KIM Assistant Producer

 Rachel is a filmmaker from South Korea.
 In 2013, she came to America to study film and fulfill her dream of becoming a filmmaker.
 During her time in the U.S., she has directed several short films, including a documentary called DREAM BAGS, which was selected for a NATAS scholarship.
 In 2017, she directed THE REASON TO LIVE which screened at the Beverly Hills Film Festival and DocLands Film Festival.
 Rachel's expertise in Korean language and culture has been instrumental at Open Eye Pictures, where she works as an assistant editor for DOG WAR.